-TikTok is full of beauty hacks; some genuinely smart (like the one-minute messy bun trick and the easy face-lifting technique), others decidedly questionable.
-This month, the app's beauty enthusiasts are ditching their deodorant in favor of a swipe of glycolic acid toner under their arms, claiming it stops sweat in its tracks, prevents body odor, and minimizes pigmentation.
-The hashtag #glycolicacidasdeodorant has racked up 1.3 million views as people catch on to the trend, with The Ordinary Glycolic Acid 7% Toning Solution emerging as the most popular product.
+TikTok is full of beauty hacks: some genuinely smart (like the smart SPF layering hack and one-minute messy bun trick), others decidedly questionable.
+Recently, the app's beauty enthusiasts have been ditching their deodorant in favor of a swipe of glycolic acid toner under their arms, claiming it stops sweat in its tracks, prevents body odor, and minimizes pigmentation.
+The hashtag #glycolicacidasdeodorant has racked up 27.2 million views as people catch on to the trend, with The Ordinary Glycolic Acid 7% Toning Solution emerging as the most popular product.
 But does it actually work — and more importantly, is it safe?

 What is glycolic acid and how does it work?

-"Derived from sugarcane, glycolic acid is a chemical exfoliator, also referred to as an alpha-hydroxy acid or AHA," says Dr. Ana Mansouri, aesthetic doctor and skin expert at Kat & Co.
+"Derived from sugarcane, glycolic acid is a chemical exfoliator, also referred to as an alpha-hydroxy acid or AHA," says Dr. Ana Mansouri, an aesthetic doctor and skin expert.
 "Its small molecular size makes it powerful and enables penetration deep into the skin layers.
 It essentially works by breaking the bonds between dead skin cells, which helps to resurface the top layer of the skin."
 Used over time, glycolic acid can help fade pigmentation and improve rough skin texture.

 Glycolic acid is great on paper, but there are potential side effects and drawbacks you need to know about before using it.
 The ingredient is best used at night at relatively low percentages once or twice weekly, after cleansing and before moisturizer.
 As it can make skin sensitive to sunlight, wearing SPF during the day is all the more important.
 It pays to be careful with how often you're using it, too.
 "Overuse can lead to over-exfoliation, which can break the skin barrier function and lead to irritation, dehydration, and breakouts," says Dr. Mansouri.